Arthur-Gyulabyan/todo-app-2/.qlerify/command-template.md

 {{ SWAGGER_DOCUMENT }}

 ## Your task
-Update or create only the files required for the single command in Current Command Information, following all rules above.
+Update or create only the files required for the single command in Current Command Information, incorporating the business logic from the GWT scenarios and following all rules above.